Top 5 3rd Quarter Trades of El - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Elk River Wealth Management, LLC reduced their investment in ARCA:SPY by 13,611 shares.
-The trade had a 1.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $395.76.
+Elm Partners Management LLC reduced their investment in ARCA:VOO by 14,604 shares.
+The trade had a 0.66% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $363.71.

-Elk River Wealth Management, LLC reduced their investment in NAS:AAPL by 35,496 shares.
-The trade had a 1.23% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $156.95.
+Elm Partners Management LLC reduced their investment in ARCA:VNQ by 49,818 shares.
+The trade had a 0.59% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $92.59.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.